 Depressing, talky and overly theatrical, Edward, My Son does, at the very least, feature two themes that will pique the interest of modern viewers: parental overindulgence and the ethics of capitalism.
 Both themes seem more relevant today than ever.

 George Cukor (My Fair Lady) directed from a screenplay by Donald Ogden Stewart (The Philadelphia Story).
 The script is based on a 1947 play by Noel Langley and actor Robert Morley (The African Queen and Who Is Killing the Great Chefs of Europe?).
 No attempts were made to reshape the material for the big screen.

-Even though she only appears in four (long) scenes, Deborah Kerr was nominated for an Oscar in the Best Actress category.
-The fact that she was perceived as a lead speaks volumes of the power of her performance.
+Although she appears in only four scenes, Deborah Kerr (The Innocents), who plays Spencer Tracy’s wife, was nominated for an Oscar in the Best Actress category.
+The fact that Kerr was perceived as a lead speaks volumes of the power of her work.
 Her transformation from joyous housewife to dipsomaniac matron is hard to watch.

-Spencer Tracy is (surprisingly) off his game here.
-He sticks out like a sore thumb and this has nothing to do with him being the only American in an all-British cast (the film explains that Tracy’s character is a Canadian expatriate living in England)
+On the other hand, Tracy is (surprisingly) off his game here.
+He sticks out like a sore thumb and this has nothing to do with him being the only American in an all-British cast (we are told that Tracy’s character is a Canadian expatriate living in England)

 I tend to like Tracy but there was something about his performance that didn’t ring true to me.
 Tracy looks stiff and self-conscious.
 Kerr wipes the floor with him and it’s fascinating to see this young British actress take down one of the sacred cows of American cinema.
 Also with Ian Hunter (The Adventures of Robin Hood) as Dr. Woodhope, Mervyn Johns (Dead of Night) as Tracy’s ill-fated business partner and Leueen MacGrath (Three Cases of Murder) as Tracy’s secretary and mistress.